Best trails in Gan Hapsalim National Park

 Which trail has the most elevation gain in Gan Hapsalim National Park?

-If you're looking for elevation gain, Gan Hapsalim National Park has you covered.
-Sde Boker to Mount Gvanim via Nahal Hava Biking Trail boasts the most elevation gain with 3,999 ft of total ascent.
-The park's runner-up is Israel National Trail: Sde Boker to Nahal Hava, which will get you 3,346 ft of elevation gain.
+Sde Boker to Mount Gvanim via Nahal Hava Biking Trail has the most elevation gain with 3,999 ft of total ascent.
+The park's runner-up is Israel National Trail: Sde Boker to Nahal Hava, which has 3,346 ft of elevation gain.

 Are there camping trails available in Gan Hapsalim National Park?